yurt-page/documentation/README.md

 If something can be better decentralized like content distribution: ok, let's try to do it so.
 The basic design principle is to make a [frugal solution](https://en.wikipedia.org/wiki/Frugal_innovation) to make it available for mass people.

-The end goal is that all users will have a Yurt already installed on their routers and devices when they purchase so they can just start using it.

 ## Problems and solutions
 Even today anybody can create its own site: buy a hosting for about 5$ per month, and also you have to buy some domain, then install WordPress blog engine and configure it.
 But nobody will ever visit your site.
 Only occasional visits from Google search.
 The problems are solved by social network: you see everything that your friends posted in a single place.
-Domains not needed.
+Domains aren't needed.
 And that's for free.

 * [Similar projects or what do we have today](./alternatives.md)
 * [Why selfhost](./why_selfhost.md)